Blueprint Travelers - Travel Site

 Don Antonio Posada

 There are a number of hostels and boutique hotels to choose from.
-We stayed at two locations but the one that really surprised us was the Don Antonio Posada.
-The hotel is in a Spanish colonial style with rooms surrounding a courtyard with a pool.
-The value of the hotel truly blew us away.
+Blueprint Travelers highly recommend staying at the Don Antonio Posada, a quaint hotel in a Spanish colonial style with rooms surrounding a courtyard with a pool.
+The value of the hotel blew us away with beautiful rooms and a continental breakfast.

 Your Day in Colonia del Sacramento